CEREBRUS-MAXIMUS/Surfer-Data/README.md

 ## Getting Started

+To download the app, head over to [https://surfsup.web.app](https://surfsup.web.app).
+Or you can go to the releases page.

-For instructions on setting up the development environment and contributing to the project, please refer to the [Contributing Guidelines](CONTRIBUTING.md).
+For instructions on setting up the app locally and contributing to the project, please refer to the [Contributing Guidelines](CONTRIBUTING.md).

 ## Usage